Get exclusive member benefits & effect social change. Join Today

-Sick sinus syndrome (SSS) is a general name for a group of disorders caused by a malfunctioning sinus node.
-The sinus node acts as a pacemaker inside the heart.
+Sick sinus syndrome (SSS) is a general term for a group of disorders caused by a malfunctioning sinus node.
+The sinus node acts as a pacemaker inside of the heart.
 Sinus rhythm (the normal beating of the heart) is controlled by electrical impulses from the sinus node.
-Without the right impulses, the heart cannot beat properly.
+Without the correct impulses, the heart cannot beat properly.

-The risk of developing sick sinus syndrome increases with age.
+The risk of developing SSS increases with age.
 Having SSS at birth is called congenital sick sinus syndrome.
 Congenital heart conditions are the main cause of SSS in young children and adults.

 Risk factors for SSS include: